Wireframes: Software’s Best Communication Tool

 What is a Wireframe?

 In the world of web development, wireframes are a tried-and-true old hat.
 For those not steeped in our industry, though, the concept is a relative unknown.
-Stepping back, it’s easy to see why: The name isn’t obvious, their use isn’t consistent, and even we aren’t quite sure of the origin story.
+Stepping back, it’s easy to see why: the name isn’t obvious, their use isn’t consistent, and even we aren’t quite sure of the origin story.

 So, what’s a wireframe?
 It’s a low fidelity mockup; an approximation of an application with simplified details.
 Something like a quick sketch of a photograph.